 The technical perfection of ancient Greek pottery shows us that the handmade earthenware pieces they crafted required an unusual kind of concentration and deft hands to be able to fashion such perfect works of ceramic/pottery art.

 Early American pottery was not made for decorative purposes.
 They were created for functional everyday-use objects in the home environment.
 They lacked finesse and style, neither did they have any known value.

 The 9th and 10th centuries saw an interested Spanish Caliphate yearn for the pottery objects and styles of the Islamic clay potters who were known experts in the field of ceramic ware production.

 Artwork discoveries show that pottery and ceramics production goes way back.
 Even the cave men made similar objects with basic painted designs, crudely inscribed etchings, and inscriptions...

 The late 19th century ushered in the American Eclectic period, a time when America became a ready market for Parisian decorators who promoted antiques and Louis style art and furniture reproductions.

 Victorian-era home styles evolved in the 19th century and were built during the reign of Queen Victoria (1819-1901) of Great Britain.
-The style evolved at a period in America when the Greek revival styles no longer reflected wealth, strength, and art consciousness of the nation.
-While novelty was still desirable, connoisseurship was not.
+The style evolved at a period in American history when the Greek revival styles no longer reflected wealth, strength, and art consciousness of the nation.

 The American Greek revival style first appeared in the 1820s at a time when America was looking up to ancient Greece for art inspiration.
 The passion for ancient Grecian structural forms and designs soon grew to the point where it was adopted as the national style.